Skennymon/HEICtoJPEG/README.md

 })
 ```
 After we looped and converted every file, the backend sends back a compressed zip file back to the frontend with the name "converted_images.zip"

+# Final Thoughts 8/18/2025
+Writing this README took me way longer than I would've liked.
+It took so long because I unexpectedly got a internship offer from RCC (Responsible Computing Club & SJSU) to work for a company called "Inclusive World" to help them build their website.
+And because of that I sort of forgot about it.
+Also a little update on my AWS endeavors, I did manage to successfully spin of an EC2 Instance with NGINX and was able to host it, however, EC2 Instances can get pretty costly so I shut the lid on that one.
+I tried AWS Lambda, but for some reason it just refused to work so I shut the lid on that one too because at that point I was about done with this project.
+So I just hosted the frontend on Vercel and the backend on Render which was very easy.
+Not to say that AWS is necessarily bad, but setting up can be a nightmare for people who are just learning it.
+Anyway, I'm pretty proud of what I've accomplished here and now I have something I can use to convert those damn HEIC files in bulk and with unlimited use AHAHAHAHA.